ibrahimAbdulbasit/aed-symbol-font/README.md

 According to the SIL Open Font License:

-1. This modified font has been renamed (NewAED) to avoid confusion with the original Inter font, as required by the license.
+1. This modified font has been renamed (Newaed) to avoid confusion with the original Inter font, as required by the license.
 2. This font may be used freely for both personal and commercial projects.
 3. This font may be distributed with the same SIL Open Font License.
 4. This font may not be sold by itself, but can be included as part of a larger project or software package.